-At Women Building Futures, we frequently see women who feel stuck and are looking for new opportunities in life.
+At Women Building Futures, we offer industry recognized training and affordable housing for women looking to enter the construction, maintenance and driving industries.
+We frequently see women who are looking for new opportunities in life.
 We want you to know that the trades are a place where women succeed every day.
 And it’s happening more and more.
 You’re not alone.
 You can gain the independence you’re looking for in your life right here.
-We’ll help.
+We can help.

 You Got This

 “You’re not good enough,” was the common message Cora Lee was told while she was growing up.
 And, amidst dreaming of a brighter future, it was something she heard well into adulthood.

 Now a single mother of two bright, beautiful daughters, and a successful pipefitter, Cora Lee sat down with Women Building Futures on a beautiful autumn day to talk about her journey from “not good enough” to the confident woman we’re fortunate enough to feature in our You Got This campaign.